GBProductions/AnimalShelterAPI.Solution/README.md

 ```
 {
+  "Logging": {
+    "LogLevel": {
+      "Default": "Warning",
+      "System": "Information",
+      "Microsoft": "Information"
+    }
+  },
+  "AllowedHosts": "*",
   "ConnectionStrings": {
-        "DefaultConnection": "Server=localhost;Port=3306;database=YOUR-DATABASE;uid=root;pwd=YOUR-PASSWORD;"
+    "DefaultConnection": "Server=localhost;Port=3306;database=animal_shelter;uid=root;pwd=[YOUR-PASSWORD-HERE];"
   }
 }

 ```

 4. Replace `YOUR-PASSWORD` with password you selected when installing MySQLWorkbench.
-5. Replace `YOUR-DATABASE` with the name of your database.
+5. Replace database name with the name of your database (if necessary).
+6. Replace port name with the port of your choice (if necessary).
-6. In the root directory, run `dotnet ef databse update`
+7. In the root directory, run `dotnet ef databse update`
-7. In the root directory, run `dotnet ef databse restore`
+8. In the root directory, run `dotnet ef databse restore`

 This will recreate the database on your computer, using MySQLWorkbench.
 You can proceed to Startup.